shakeer-linux/Kubernetes/README.md

-# kubernetes cluster installation guide.
+# kubernetes cluster installation guide on VirtualBox machines and Vagrant Machines.
+**Choose your options